Jason Delay Preview, Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 23rd-ranked team ERA among all league pitching staffs (4.69).
+- The Cardinals' 4.67 team ERA ranks 24th across all MLB pitching staffs.

-- Cardinals pitchers combine to surrender 136 home runs (one per game), the fewest in the league.
+- Cardinals pitchers combine to give up 137 home runs (one per game), the first-fewest in the league.

-- The Cardinals are sending Hudson (5-1) out to make his seventh start of the season.
-He is 5-1 with a 4.41 ERA and 33 strikeouts through 49 2/3 innings pitched.
+- Thompson makes the start for the Cardinals, his fifth of the season.
+He is 3-5 with a 3.92 ERA and 47 strikeouts through 39 2/3 innings pitched.

-- The right-hander's most recent time out came on Saturday against the Philadelphia Phillies, when he threw 5 2/3 innings, surrendering five earned runs while giving up six hits.
+- The lefty last pitched on Tuesday against the San Diego Padres, when he went four innings, allowing two earned runs while giving up five hits.

+- In 20 games this season, the 25-year-old has put up a 3.92 ERA and 10.8 strikeouts per nine innings, while giving up a batting average of .278 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.